Svinci131/Bangla-Vocab-API/README.md

 Step Three-
 	*TWO "PAGES"- Home and game play

+	HOME
 		* Create buttons for each category
-		** Create new Obj from json file
-		** Create new Obj that's just the cat

-	* Onclick Start Game
+		* Onclick Go to Game Page(category)

+	PLAY-
 	* Start with the level one questions
-		**Get a Random Obj from the
+		** Get a Random Obj from the Cat
+		** Draw the Card
-	* show them the english and bangla-ask them to type it out

-	* If they get it right - remove
+		** show them the english and bangla-ask them to type it out ** If they get it right remove and grab a new card ** otherwise just grab a new card

-	render the photos and the english word
-	*level one-
-		* show english and bangla
+		** When they get them all go to level two

 		*level two-
-		* show multiple choice answers
+		 	** show bangla and have them write english
+		 	** hint button

-	*level three
+		*level three-
-		* have them type it in
+		 	** show english and have them write bangla
+		 	** hint button